fnx-io/preconditions/README.md

 After you register all preconditions your app needs, you can run the evaluation:

-    await repository.evaluatePreconditions(onStart);
+    await repository.evaluatePreconditions();

-You are responsible for running the evaluation function at appropriate places.
+You are responsible for running the evaluation at appropriate places.
 This depends on your architecture, used packages etc., but
 you will find a few recommendations lower at this README.

-Note that once evaluated precondition will not change its status spontaneously, you need to evaluate it when appropriate.
+Note that once evaluated precondition will not change its status spontaneously, you need to run evaluate manually.
 Calling `evaluatePreconditions`
 will run all precondition tests again, unless their results are currently cached (see `satisfiedCache` and `notSatisfiedCache`).
 That gives you freedom to evaluated preconditions quite often, expensive results can be easily cached.

+You can also run just a single precondition:

+    await repository.evaluatePreconditionById("myPreconditionId");

+It's a way to organize your preconditions into more complex structures.
+Define an "aggregate" precondition with dependencies:

+    Precondition agr = repo.registerAggregatePrecondition("beforePremiumContent", ["isOnline", "hasValidSubscription"]);

+... and evaluate when needed:

+    await repository.evaluatePreconditionById("beforePremiumContent");
+    /// or: await repository.evaluatePrecondition(agr);

-Both `Precondition` and `PreconditionRepository` extend `ChangeNotifier` so they integrate with `Provider`, `AnimatedBuilder` other state management tools.
+Both `Precondition` and `PreconditionRepository` extend `ChangeNotifier` so they integrate with `Provider`, `AnimatedBuilder` and other state management tools.

     Precondition handle = repository.registerPrecondition( ... );
     // ...